Why Choose EstroGel?

 *

-When prescribing solely for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy, topical vaginal products should be considered.1
+When prescribing solely for the treatment of moderate to severe symptoms of valvular and vaginal atrophy due to menopause, first consider the use of topical vaginal products.1

 Moderate to severe vasomotor symptoms (VMS) due to menopause